IgnisUmbrae/TJE-Archipelago/readme.md

 - New sprites for AP items, ship pieces and hints
 - Configurable starting presents, game over handling, and more
 - Progress is saved when paused, when travelling between levels (both up and down), and on game over
+- Customize level randomization, numbers of items, and more
 - New items:
-  - Elevator items, which are required to unlock elevators
+  - Elevator keys, which are required to unlock elevators
   - Map revealers, which uncover the map five levels at a time
   - The Up-Warp present, which replaces Un-Fall and _always_ sends you up one level

 ## Caveats

-- Item handling is (currently) entirely remote except for starting presents.
+- Item handling is currently entirely remote except for starting presents.
 In particular this means that every item in the game appears as an AP logo.
 - Neither Earl nor 2-player mode is currently supported.
 - Hints are yet to be implemented and locations are generically-named, so in multiworlds it's recommended to play with `restrict_prog_items: yes` to avoid having to scour the map for a singular progression item in a weird location.